ComputerCrystal/computer-city/README.md

 # computer-city
-Ideas i have from time to time.
-Just code ideas i have for practice or hobby
+Ideas i have for practice or hobby.